jcamiel/panes/README.md

 usage: panes.py [-h] [-c] [config]

 positional arguments:
-  config        name of the iTerm 2 config in ~/.panes file
+  config        name of the iTerm 2 config in ~/.panesrc file

 optional arguments:
   -h, --help    show this help message and exit
-  -c, --create  create a default config file in ~/.panes.
+  -c, --create  create a default config file in ~/.panesrc.
 ```

 `panes.py` is a Python 2.7+ script to configure an [iTerm 2][] window.
-`panes.py` read a configuration file at ~/.panes and create a new iTerm 2 window.
+`panes.py` read a configuration file at ~/.panesrc and create a new iTerm 2 window.

-Based on the configuration file, `panes.py` creates additional horizontal or vertical split panes inside this window and can launch additional cmd at the startup of the shell pane.
+Based on the configuration file, `panes.py` creates additional horizontal or vertical split panes inside this window and can launch additional commands at the startup of the shell pane.

 The configuration file uses Microsoft Windows INI files format.
+Each configuration is described in the only file ~/.panesrc and each configuration is a section in this file.

 For instance, the default config file is:

 ```